yi-cheng-liu/3d_gaussian_sam/README.md

 #### Colmap (Structure from Motion)
 This model is for generating the initial point cloud from the video.
-Official documentaion could be found in [here](https://colmap.github.io/).
+Official documentation can be found in [here](https://colmap.github.io/).
 ```bash
 git clone https://github.com/colmap/colmap.git
 ```

 #### NerfStudio
-This folder is for viewing the training reuslt of the Gaussian Splatting
+This folder is for viewing the training result of the Gaussian Splatting
 ```bash
 git clone -b gaussian_splatting https://github.com/yzslab/nerfstudio.git
 ```
-#### Dataset
+## 📊 3.
+Dataset
 this project consists of two datasets, MipNeRF-360 and Food-360.
 MipNeRF-360 could be found in the official [website](https://jonbarron.info/mipnerf360/) of MipNeRF.
 Food-360 dataset could be found in [here](https://www.kaggle.com/datasets/liuyiche/food-360-dataset/).

-The structure of the projecct will look like this
+The structure of the project will look like this
 ```bash
 ├── 3d_gaussian
 ├── bounding_box_sam.py